martinjonas/trace-executor/README.txt

-This is the official "trace executor" for the Application track of SMT-COMP 2016.
+This is the official "trace executor" for the Application track of SMT-COMP.

 The trace executor emulates an on-line interaction between an SMT solver and a client application, providing incremental queries to the SMT solver.